-Burgtor or Castle Gate is Rothenburg ob der Tauber’ westernmost gate built in the year 1460.
-The Castle Gate has the highest gate tower among the city’s fortification system, as well as the semicircular customs and guardhouse.
+Burgtor or Castle Gate is Rothenburg ob der Tauber’s westernmost gate, constructed in 1460.
+The Castle Gate has the highest gate tower among the city’s fortification system and the semicircular customs and guardhouse.

 The gate features the coat of arms displayed on the top of the gate, alongside the beautiful witch-hat style old stone roof.
 Together, they give visitors an impressive entrance to the town, not to mention the magnificent high tower in the middle.